 Palumbo Elected President of Massachusetts Council for International Education

 Katey Palumbo, director of international programs, was elected president of the Massachusetts Council for International Education (MaCIE) for 2021-2022.
-As president-elect, Palumbo will serve on the executive board of the 29-member public higher education institution group, which advocates and promotes international programs in the commonwealth.
-She will work on collaboration, . . .
+As president-elect, Palumbo will . . .